xiangjunn/tp/docs/DeveloperGuide.md

 #### Sequence Diagram

-The following sequence diagram shows how the `elist` feature works for the example:
+The following sequence diagram shows how the `cunmark` feature works for the example above:

 ![CUnmarkSequenceDiagram](images/CUnmarkSequenceDiagram.png)